JamieHeather/stitchr/README.md

 * `-n` - provide a name for the TCR chain, which will be included in the FASTA file header
 * `-3p` - provide a sequence to come immediately after the end of the constant region (e.g. a stop codon)
 * `-5p` - provide a sequence to come immediately before the start of the L1 leader sequence (e.g. a Kozak sequence)
+* `-m` - define an output mode, to define which sequences get printed to the terminal
 * `-xg` - toggle providing additional/custom genes to be stitched into TCR transcripts in the Data/additional-genes.fasta file
 * `-sc` - toggle skipping the constant region gene check

+#### Output modes

+`Stitchr` can output the TCR sequences it generates in a number of different formats, which [may help integrate its output into certain pipelines](https://github.com/JamieHeather/stitchr/issues/22).
+These modes can be specified using the `-m / --mode` flag, using one of the following options:

+* `-m BOTH_FA`
+  * Default option
+  * Outputs a horizontal line, followed by the full, formatted, descriptive FASTA sequence of the stitched TCR, both nucleotide and translated amino acid sequence
+* `-m NT_FA`
+  * Outputs a horizontal line and the FASTA nucleotide sequence of the stitched TCR
+* `-m AA_FA`
+  * Outputs a horizontal line and the FASTA translated amino acid sequence of the stitched TCR
+* `-m NT`
+  * Outputs just the nucleotide sequence of the stitched TCR (no lines, no linebreaks, no FASTA header)
+* `-m AA`
+  * Outputs just the translated amino acid sequence of the stitched TCR (no lines, no linebreaks, no FASTA header)

 #### Providing a partial amino acid sequence